Solway Firth

-The Solway Firth (Note: Tràchd Romhra) is an inlet on the west coast of Great Britain, forming part of the border between England and Scotland.
+The Solway Firth (Linne Shalmhaigh) is an inlet on the west coast of Great Britain, forming part of the border between England and Scotland.
 (Note: See Anglo-Scottish Border for more information) The firth (a Scottish term for an inlet of the sea) divides Cumbria (including the Solway Plain) from Dumfries and Galloway.
 The Isle of Man is also very near to the firth.
 The firth comprises part of the Irish Sea.

 The firth's coastline is characterised by lowland hills and small mountains.
 It is a mainly rural area, with mostly small villages and settlements (such as Powfoot).
 Fishing, hill farming, and some arable farming play a large part in the local economy, although tourism is increasing.

 The northern part of the English coast of the Solway Firth was designated as an Area of Outstanding Natural Beauty, known as the Solway Coast, in 1964.
 Construction of the Robin Rigg Wind Farm in the firth began in 2007.

 Within the firth, there are some salt marshes and mud flats that can be dangerous, due to their frequently shifting patches of quicksand.

-Wildlife
+Natural heritage

 There are over 290 km2 of Sites of Special Scientific Interest (SSSIs) in the area of the firth (one of which is Salta Moss), as well as national nature reserves — at Caerlaverock and in Cumbria.
 On the Cumbrian side, much of the coastline has been designated an Area of Outstanding Natural Beauty (AONB).
 The Solway Coast’s AONB has two separate sections: the first runs westward from just north of Carlisle to Skinburness; the second runs south from the hamlet of Beckfoot, past Mawbray and Allonby, to Crosscanonby.

 In 2013, the honeycomb worm and blue mussel were designated as targets of conservation efforts, and Allonby Bay (an inlet of the Solway Firth) was put forward as a candidate for a Marine Conservation Zone.

+The Solway Coast and Marine Landscape Connections Project was established in 2023 to conserve and improve six key habitats: salt marsh, seagrass meadows, oyster reefs, sand dunes, burns and coastal woodlands.
+Funding for ten years of activity has been secured from the National Lottery Heritage Fund.
+The project is led by Dumfries & Galloway Council's Environment Team and is being developed with seven partner organisations.